masonry worker

 Job Description of a Masonry Worker

-The duties of a masonry worker may vary depending on the type of job he or she performs, however, one typically has the job of calculating the materials needed for the work by reading drawings or blueprints.
-They use the plans to lay out patterns, foundations, or forms.
-They must cut or break materials to the proper size and mix grout or mortar for spreading into a foundation or slab.
+The duties of a masonry worker varies depending on the type of job they are working.
+However, all masons must typically calculate the materials needed for their work by reading drawings or blueprints.
+Additionally, they use any drawings or blueprints from clients to plan to lay out patterns, foundations, or forms.
+Along with laying material, they must also cut or break materials to the proper size and mix grout or mortar.

 A masonry worker needs to construct corners and align structures horizontally and vertically.
-He or she has the duties of filling expansion joints with the correct caulking materials.
-They must keep trowels, hand tools, and power tools clean.
+Furthermore, they must fill expansion joints with the correct caulking materials and keep trowels, hand tools, and power tools clean.
+When considering this career field, it’s important to understand it is a physically demanding job.
+These workers often lift heavy materials and must bend, stand, and kneel for long periods of time.

 Masonry Worker Career Video Transcript